HyunjiKimv/Wheelchair-ergometer/README.md

 > Kim H. *et al.* "A Detachable Measurement and Control Platform for Wheelchair Ergometers." *Journal of NeuroEngineering and Rehabilitation* (2026).

-Replaces the original MATLAB implementation.
-No additional toolboxes are required.

 ---